pulpgrinder/NullZip/README.md

 // Initialize a zip file
 let zipbuffer = NullZip.initZip();

-// Add a text file to the zip.
-The timestamp and permissions parameters are optional.
-If timestamp is not present
+// Add a text file to the zip. `filename` is the file name to use. `file content` is the text.
+// `timestamp` is a Unix timestamp (number of seconds since January 1, 1970).
+If timestamp is
-// (or is set to null), the current time is used.
-If permission is not present (or is set to null), Unix 0644
+// set to null, the current time is used. `permissions` is a Unix file permissions
-// permissions are applied.
+// value.
+If set to null, the default of 0644 is applied.
-NullZip.addTextFileToZip(zipbuffer, filename, filecontent, timestamp, permissions);
+NullZip.addTextFileToZip(zipbuffer, filename, text content, timestamp, permissions);

 // Add a binary file to the zip.
-The difference between the two is that with addTextFileToZip, Unicode text
+The difference between the two is that with `addTextFileToZip`,
-// is encoded to raw bytes before adding, while addFileToZip wants data already in the form of raw bytes.
+// Unicode text is encoded to raw bytes before adding, while `addFileToZip` expects data already
-// addTextFileToZip calls addFileToZip after encoding the data.
-Again, timestamp and permissions are optional.
+// in the form of raw bytes. `addTextFileToZip` calls `addFileToZip` after encoding the data.
+// Again, `timestamp` and `permissions` are set to default if the value is null.
 NullZip.addFileToZip(zipbuffer, filename, binary content, timestamp, permissions);

 // Finalize a zip.
 Returns the completed zip file as binary data.